Third-order intrinsic alignment of SDSS BOSS LOWZ galaxies: Introduction

 If IA is not taken into account in cosmic shear analyses, inferred parameters can be severely biased \citep{Hirata2007, Kirk2015}.
 Therefore, cosmic shear analyses commonly incorporate a description for IA in their model with some free parameters that are constrained in the inference simultaneously with the cosmological parameters.

 Several IA models have been proposed for this purpose.
 A relatively simple model is the non-linear linear alignment (NLA) model by \citet{Bridle2007}.
 This empirical model assumes that the power spectrum of galaxy shapes is linearly related to the non-linear matter power spectrum via a free parameter $A_\mathrm{IA}$ describing the amplitude of the correlation.
-While it is only a phenomenological description, it fits IA measurements well.
+While it is only a phenomenological description, it fits well to IA measurements for red central galaxies at large scales \citep{Singh2015}.
 There are also other more physically motivated models, such as the Tidal Alignment and Tidal Torque (TATT) model \citep{Blazek2019}, which allows galaxies to not align solely with the gravitational tidal field but also the tidal torque and includes a density weighting term.
 Alternatively, there are halo model descriptions \citep{Schneider2010, Fortuna2021}, which explicitly distinguish between central and satellite galaxies inside dark matter halos.
-Other models are based on perturbative approaches \citep{Vlah2020, Maion2023, Chen2024}.
-It is unclear which IA model is the most appropriate for any specific analysis.
+Other models are based on perturbative approaches \citep{Vlah2020, Maion2024, Chen2024}.
+The accuracy of the models depends on the considered physical scales and galaxy samples.
+It is currently unclear which IA models offer the best trade-off between model complexity and accuracy for any given analysis.
+For example, there is no clear observational evidence yet on whether the more complex TATT or the simpler NLA model are more appropriate for cosmological analyses \citep{DES_KiDS2023}.

-However, the choice of model can impact cosmological parameter constraints. \citet{DES_KiDS2023} found in a combined analysis of DES and KiDS that using the TATT instead of the NLA model can lower the inferred value for $S_8$ by almost 3 per cent, corresponding to a shift by $0.9 \sigma$.
+However, the choice of model can impact cosmological parameter constraints. \citet{DES_KiDS2023} find in a combined analysis of DES and KiDS that using the TATT instead of the NLA model can lower the inferred value for $S_8$ by almost 3 per cent, corresponding to a shift by $0.9 \sigma$.
 Consequently, it is paramount to test IA models independently of cosmic shear measurements to find an appropriate model.
 Furthermore, independent constraints of IA model parameters can be used as priors for cosmic shear analyses, significantly tightening constraints on other parameters \citep{Johnston2019}.